7 Reasons to Consider Switching Health Insurance Plans

 If your favorite doctor will no longer accept your health plan and you would like to keep visiting them, you have two options:

-• Pay for out-of-network visits.
-Out-of-network doctor visits are sometimes partially covered by your insurance, but most often are left to you to cover in full.
+• Pay for out-of-network visits: Out-of-network doctor visits are sometimes partially covered by your insurance, but most often are left to you to cover in full.
 These visits can be very expensive, so it’s important to prepare to pay ahead of time.
 Try asking your doctor if they are willing to negotiate cash prices.

-• Switching health insurance plans.
-You can ask your doctor which plans they will accept next year.
-If you find an option that fits your budget and care needs, make the switch.
+• Switching health insurance plans: You can ask your doctor which plans they will accept next year.
+If you find an option that fits your budget and health care needs, make the switch.
 If you visit your doctor often, consider switching to a plan in a higher metal tier.
 Typically, this means that you’ll pay less for your visits, which can actually save you money in the long run.

 Just because you are enrolled in the same health plan doesn’t mean you’ll pay the same amount for care year after year.
 As the cost of care increases, your insurance company may raise your costs to keep up.
+In fact, the monthly premiums for some plans could rise as much as 51 percent in the coming year!

 Evaluate your care needs and financial investment over the last year.
 Is your health plan working the way you need it to?
 If you paid full price for several doctor visits and prescriptions, try switching to a plan in a higher metal tier that offers better overall coverage.
-On the other hand, if you paid for an expensive plan but rarely used it, look into less expensive, higher-deductible options.
+On the other hand, if you paid for an expensive plan but rarely used it, it’s worthwhile to look into less expensive, higher-deductible options.

 You should also consider your upcoming care needs.
 If you or a family member is pregnant or was recently diagnosed with a medical condition, you’ll want to switch to a health plan that gets you access to the right doctors, hospitals, and prescriptions.